QuantEcon/continuous_time_mcs/ctmc_lectures/generators.md

 We proved something quite similar in {proof:ref}`exp_unique`, on the memoryless property of the exponential function.

-For more discussion along these see, for example, {cite}`sahoo2011introduction`.
+For more discussion of the scalar case, see, for example, {cite}`sahoo2011introduction`.

-The statement $U_t' = A U_t = U_t A$ is a generalization of the Kolmogorov
-forward and backward equations.
+For a full proof of the first claim in {proof:ref}`ucsgec`, in the setting of a Banach algebra, see, for example, Chapter 7 of {cite}`bobrowski2005functional`.